microsoft/health-architectures/Postman/README.md

 __Note:__ In order to access Azure API for FHIR directly (i.e., bypassing FHIR-Proxy), make sure you have assigned the "FHIR Data Contributor" role in the Postman application registration **App roles** blade.
 Also, make sure that you have assigned the "FHIR Data Contributor" role to your own user account.
 For more information, see [Configure Azure RBAC for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/configure-azure-rbac).

-### Instructions for preparing Postman Environment and Collections files
+### Step 2 - Import environment and collection files into Postman

 1. Copy the JSON formatted Postman environment template for Azure API for FHIR from below and paste into a text editor of your choice.